dipamsen/babel-api-demo/docs/README.md

-# Docs about Babel's AST nodes and their properties
+# Docs about Babel's API

 - [`NodePath`](./NodePath.md) - Documentation for the `NodePath` class.
 - [`Scope`](./Scope.md) - Documentation for the `Scope` class.